Shvil Parot HaChalav is a dairy farm in Bethlehem of Galilee. They also offer behind-the-scenes tours, and today we will join one.

 We got into a dedicated room, and our guide explained the process.

 Cows learned that the machine offers them tasty fruits and vegetables during milking.
-Thus they want to come for milking.
-And when a cow comes, the robot checks the last milking time.
-If not enough time has passed, then the fruits and vegetable bucket is not opened, and she continues.
+Thus, they want to come for milking.
+When a cow comes, the robot checks the last milking time.
+If not enough time has passed, the fruit and vegetable bucket is not opened, and she continues.

 Automatic milking begins if a cow is not milked for a long time (usually milked twice a day).

 First, the robot washes her nipples.
-Then using lasers, assembles the goblets, milks the cow, removes the goblets, and reports.
+Then, using lasers, it assembles the goblets, milks the cow, removes the goblets, and reports.

-A colleague told me each cow has a steps counter in some dairy farms.
-And if the number of steps is low, then it means the cow has some health problem.
-The electronic device automatically notifies a veterinarian to come and check this cow.
+A colleague told me that each cow has a steps counter in some dairy farms.
+If the number of steps is low, it means the cow has a health problem.
+The electronic device automatically notifies a veterinarian to come and check the cow.
 I asked about similar devices at Shvil Parot HaChalav, but they do not use this technology.

 Who is this tour for?

 As you probably understand, this tour is aimed at families with children.
-And indeed, during our visit, we mainly saw families with toddlers, preschoolers, and children of elementary school age.
+We mainly saw families with toddlers, preschoolers, and elementary school-age children during our visit.

-How Much Time Does a Visit to Shvil Parot HaChalav Takes?
+How Much Time Does a Visit to Shvil Parot HaChalav Take?

-I saw many reviews online, and some even stated that their tour took almost three hours.
+I saw many reviews online.
+Some even stated that their tour took almost three hours.
 But that is the exception.
 Most tours, and the one we participated in, lasted about one and a half hours.

 Summary

 Overall, it was an enjoyable experience.
-Children get to participate in a variety of activities, and they love it.
+The children get to participate in various activities, and they love it.
 But I want to add a small word of caution.
-This is an active farm.
-And if you are an animal lover or “green,” you might see things you will not like.
+This is an active farm, and you might see things you will not like.
 For example, the baby calves are standing in small compounds.

 If you have not been there, then check them out.

-Note: if you love agrotourism, then check out the agrotourism category.
-And if you are looking for additional attractions nearby, browse the map at the top of this post or see Bethlehem Of Galilee.
+Note: if you love agrotourism, check out the agrotourism category.
+For additional attractions nearby, browse the map at the top of the page or see Bethlehem Of Galilee.

 Have you ever been to Shvil Parot HaChalav?
 Tell us in the comments below.